Due to hurricane Ian our corporate office is closed so customer service is limited. We appreciate your patience.

 1. Increase Your Probiotics

-One excellent argument for this effect describes how good bacteria outweigh bad bacteria in the intestinal walls.
-Therefore, absorption of key thyroid nutrients like iodine, selenium, and zinc remains uninterrupted.
+As good bacteria outweigh bad bacteria in the intestinal walls, the absorption of key thyroid nutrients like iodine and selenium remains uninterrupted.
+Studies also show a good correlation between the supplementation of probiotics and improved thyroid health3.

-If your lifestyle and family history indicate a higher risk for diabetes, check your blood sugar levels through a hemoglobin A1c blood test to help diagnose the disease and calculate your risk for thyroid disorders.
+Pro tip: If your lifestyle and family history indicate a higher risk for diabetes, check your blood sugar levels through a hemoglobin A1c blood test.
+This test can help diagnose diabetes, which in turn aids in calculating your risk for thyroid disorders

 1. Exercise Regularly